alexlamb/alexlamb.github.io/_posts/2017-07-06-throwing-money-five.md

 It seems pretty obvious here that in a free market, power is going to slide into the  hands of a few.
 At the creation of a market, when every trader has relatively equal power, the prices for things will reflect the needs of the many.
 But over time, the prices for things will inevitably start to reflect the desires of the few because only a few will have the spare resources required to set prices.
 Furthermore, adding talent or business acumen to that picture only accelerates this process.

-Thus, believing in the power of unrestrained free markets to reflect fair prices indefinitely is equivalent to believing that entropy can go backwards.
+Thus, *believing in the power of unrestrained free markets to reflect fair prices indefinitely is equivalent to believing that entropy can go backwards.*

 "Hang on a minute!" says our Conservative voice, Ayn.
 "If that's true, how come we don't see that in markets?
 How come stock exchanges work at all?
 I don't buy it!"

 The point of Piketty's book is that we *do* see it.
-How come markets work at all?
+How come markets work?
 Because large things like national economies take a long time to fall over.
 You can imagine a fair economy like a pencil balanced on its end.
 It has loads of potential energy.
 Once it chooses a direction to fall, potential energy gets converted into kinetic energy.
 Or in the case of the market, goods can be exchanged at reasonable prices.
 But then the pencil hits the table, bounces, and stops.
 Or, in market terms, you get something like the Credit Crunch and its aftermath.
 Wealth accretes around a handful of billionaires.

 "Then how come we have viable markets in the first place?" says Ayn.